finance 16 July 2026 Parliament of Uganda

 Finance Minister Backs President's Revisions to Tax Bills

-Uganda's Finance Minister, Henry Musasizi, has endorsed President Museveni's proposed amendments to the Income Tax and Excise Duty Bills, emphasizing a balance between revenue, economic growth, and environmental protection.
-The revisions aim to ensure tax fairness and maintain policy objectives.
+Finance Minister Henry Musasizi has endorsed President Museveni's reasons for returning the Income Tax and Excise Duty (Amendment) Bills, emphasizing the need to balance revenue generation, economic growth, tax fairness, and environmental protection.
 Source: https://www.parliament.go.ug/news/4498/finance-minister-backs-presidents-proposals-returned-tax-bills

-However, some Members of Parliament expressed skepticism regarding the government’s commitment to environmental protection, questioning the country’s approach to plastic waste compared to other nations.
-The finance committee is expected to report on the returned Bills next week.
+However, some Members of Parliament voiced concerns about the government’s commitment to environmental conservation, questioning the research and the apparent promotion of plastic use despite its environmental impact.
+The finance committee is expected to report on the returned bills next week.

 Source: Parliament of Uganda